Wikimapia: History

-After the 2022 Russian invasion of Ukraine, the page was closed on March 2, 2022.
-As of March 13, 2022 access to the site was met with the following message: "Wikimapia is turned off for some time (days or even weeks).
+After the 2022 Russian invasion of Ukraine, the page was closed on 2 March 2022.
+As of 13 March 2022 access to the site was met with the following message: "Wikimapia is turned off for some time (days or even weeks).
 The site is under cyber attack all these days.
 Stay tuned.
 Explanation later."
-Their Facebook page indicated they were hit by a DNS attack(s?) after a request was made to remove Ukrainian military installation listings, which was not immediately honored.
+Their Facebook page indicated they were hit by one or possibly several DNS attacks after a request was made to remove Ukrainian military installation listings, which was not immediately honored.
 However, an older version of Wikimapia was still accessible despite the page being closed.
-After two weeks, the page went back and reopened on March 25, 2022.
+After two weeks, the page went back and reopened on 25 March 2022.

 Main principles

 According to the website, Wikimapia is an open-content collaborative mapping project, aimed at marking all geographical objects in the world and providing a useful description of them.
 It aims to create and maintain a free, complete, multilingual and up-to-date map of the whole world.
 Wikimapia intends to contain detailed information about every place on Earth.